sarweshwargoud/task4-data-analytics/README.md

 ---

 ## 🚀 How to Run the Dashboard
-1. Install **Tableau Public** (free).
+1. Install **Power BI Desktop ** (free).
-2. Download the `.twbx` file from this repository.
+2. Download the `.pbix` file from this repository.
-3. Open it in Tableau Public.
+3. Open it in Power BI Desktop.
 4. Use filters (Category, Region, Segment, Date) to explore the data.

 ---

 ## 🧾 Summary
-This Tableau dashboard provides a complete end-to-end visual analysis of the Superstore dataset, allowing users to explore sales patterns, category trends, customer segments, and regional performance.
+This Power Bi dashboard provides a complete end-to-end visual analysis of the Superstore dataset, allowing users to explore sales patterns, category trends, customer segments, and regional performance.

 ---